Inspiravetion/Hydra/Documents/HydraSpec.md

 ```

 ###While Loop:
-A while loop takes an expression, which may contain multiple statements, and runs a block of code while the given expression evaluates to a truthy value.
+A while loop takes one or more expressions, and runs a block of code while the last given expression evaluates to a truthy value.
+The last, expression will be run in each iteration of the loop.
 Variables in a while loop can come from its outter scope.
-However, if a new variable is created in the while loop it is only reachable in the scope of the while loop.
+However, if a new variable is created in the while loop it must be preceded with the ```var``` keyword and is only reachable in the scope of the while loop.
 ```hydra
   function while_loop(){
     var bool = true